Best Women’s Baselayers (by an outdoor guide!)

 How to choose the right baselayers for you:

 Baselayers are the layer of winter hiking or skiing clothes that you wear closest to your body.
-You want this layer to stay warm even when wet; this will mean that you don’t want a material like cotton.
+You want this layer to stay warm even when wet; this means that you don’t want a material like cotton.
 In general, wool or a synthetic material works best because they’ll retain their heat even when wet.
 Merino wool or wool blends are also a good choice.

 1) Smartwool Baselayers: Longest Lasting, Highest Quality